BenNeise/bennneise.github.io/_posts/2009-05-28-cleaning-up-template-names.markdown

 ---

-I wrote this today to remove occurrences of the string ÔÇ£TmplÔÇØ anywhere in the name of the template, and then to re-name the template with ÔÇ£TmplÔÇØ as a prefix.
-It had a higher purpose than keeping everything nice and neat, but itÔÇÖs rather specific to our environment so I wonÔÇÖt bother going into the details.
+I wrote this today to remove occurrences of the string "Tmpl" anywhere in the name of the template, and then to re-name the template with "Tmpl" as a prefix.
+It had a higher purpose than keeping everything nice and neat, but it's rather specific to our environment so I won't bother going into the details.

 <script src="https://gist.github.com/GuruAnt/7215567.js"></script>

-Despite being quite specific in itÔÇÖs current form, this could easily be modified to rename virtual machines (or indeed any other PowerShell object).
+Despite being quite specific in it's current form, this could easily be modified to rename virtual machines (or indeed any other PowerShell object).

-While I suspect thereÔÇÖs a more elegant way to do this in fewer steps, itÔÇÖs not *particularly* hacky.
+While I suspect there's a more elegant way to do this in fewer steps, it's not *particularly* hacky.